remnrem/luna-doc/docs/ref/masks.md

 - When an EDF is first loaded, all epochs are _unmasked_.

-- Whether or not an epoch is masked is typically specified in terms of the _annotations_ associated with that epoch, or _when_ that epoch occur.s
+- Whether or not an epoch is masked is typically specified in terms of the _annotations_ associated with that epoch, or _when_ that epoch occurs.

 - Masking, by itself, doesn't actually remove any epochs: it only flags those to be removed.